 Finally, the counselor will make himself available to the congregation at large.
 He can provide training and consultation with the congregation to prepare them for the deployment and for the support of pastor’s family during the deployment.

 Charting the future

-Each LCMS district now has an Operation Barnabas Counselor.
-It is his task to help congregations investigate ministry to military families, and when a chaplain deploys, to serve as a resource for them.
-We suggest you speak to the Operation Barnabas Counselor in your district, and share with him your ideas and efforts in your community.
+Each LCMS district has an Operation Barnabas Counselor.
+It is his task to help congregations investigate ministry to military families, and, when a chaplain deploys, to serve as a resource for them.
+We suggest you speak to the Operation Barnabas Counselor in your district, and you can share with him your ideas and efforts in your community.
 Perhaps you can pool your resources and join in ministry.